 Q: What is an example of a branded online community?

 A: Below is an example of the SAP-branded online community.
-If you look closely, you’ll notice user registrations, the ability to answer and ask questions, and over 132K blog posts.
+You’ll notice user registrations, the ability to answer and ask questions, and over 132K blog posts.
 SAP has built a destination for its customers, partners, and prospects to learn more about SAP technology and connect with other technologists.

 Q: What is an example of a customer support community?